Posted in From Our Blog | Share:

 What would that user story look like?
 As a transformation lead, I want to run a ScrumMaster workshop, so people know Scrum?
 The value is at least one hop away.
 Maybe.

 The problem is that I can’t necessarily correlate the number of people trained, or the number of coaching days applied, or the number of teams formed, or the number of ScrumMasters and Product Owners on staff, or even the number of teams doing daily standup meetings to the business outcomes that we promised for going to agile.
 I’d suggest that there are tons of organizations doing agile things, but not getting the value they want from their transformation.
-This tracking approach doesn’t work.
+This tracking approach doesn’t work learn more here.

-Another pattern I see quite a bit when talking about agile transformation, especially with large traditional companies, has to do with managing the tracks of work that need to be tackled as part of an agile transformation.
+check this out Another pattern I see quite a bit when talking about agile transformation, especially with large traditional companies, has to do with managing the tracks of work that need to be tackled as part of an agile transformation.
 We know we need to address the executives.
 We need to address the project managers.
 We need to address the PMO and the portfolio governance group and the investment decisioning team and the finance folks and the release management teams.

 This is similar in kind to the problem we had with creating a transformation activities backlog… what does it really mean if we address the executives, or the project managers, or the PMO or portfolio governance or the finance folks or the release management folks?
 We can theoretically redefine how all these folks work, create new process documents, create new artifacts, and even get them committed to this new way of working, but does it correlate to value?
 I’m suggesting that it does not.
 It’s more about how they all work together.

-While the first two approaches are most common amongst the practitioners we meet, most of what I read on blogs and see at conferences is some sort of variant of the culture first/extreme self-organization point of view.
+click While the first two approaches are most common amongst the practitioners we meet, most of what I read on blogs and see at conferences is some sort of variant of the culture first/extreme self-organization point of view.
 This approach usually involves training everyone in agile and is focused on changing mindset and teaching practices.
 The idea is that, after mindset is changed and practices learned, the people in the company are prepared to self-organize into an agile enterprise.

 This belief is predicated upon the notion that the people closest to the problem are the best ones to solve the problem, and that if we can just get everyone thinking in the right direction, doing the right behaviors, practicing the right practices, that an effective system of delivery will follow.
-This is probably considered the most agile of all the agile transformation metaphors, but is probably the least satisfying and plan-ful to the non-agile organization trying to get started down the road to greater agility.
+This is probably considered the most agile of all the agile transformation metaphors, but is probably the least satisfying and plan-ful to the non-agile organization trying to get started down the road to greater agility visit web page.